otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/04-fragment.md

 }
 ```

-- Run your application again.
-What has happened?
+- Run your application.
+What happens?

 ## Self-Directed Task